trynmaps/metrics-mvp/README.md

 If you ever need to use a new pip library, make sure you run `pip freeze > requirements.txt` so other contributors have the latest versions of required packages.

-If you're on a Mac and you experience issues with Docker eating your CPU cycles and battery, create a docker-compose.override.yml file like this:
+If you're on a Mac and you experience issues with Docker eating your CPU cycles and battery, it is probably because of the CHOKIDAR_USEPOLLING setting which allows React to automatically recompiling the frontend code within the Docker container when you edit files shared from your host computer.
+You can create a docker-compose.override.yml to disable CHOKIDAR_USEPOLLING or increase CHOKIDAR_INTERVAL like this:

 ```
+version: "3.7"
 services:
   react-dev:
     environment:
-      CHOKIDAR_USEPOLLING: "false"
+      CHOKIDAR_INTERVAL: "5000"
 ```

-Note: this will disable hot reloading so you will need to restart `docker-compose up` after making changes to the frontend.
+Note: if you disable CHOKIDAR_USEPOLLING, you will need to restart `docker-compose up` after making changes to the frontend.